Technically in law, there is no difference between the terms "tenancy" and "lease".

-Many landlords have realised that licence agreements don't have some of the onerous terms in them that tenancy agreements do.
-So they use a licence agreement instead.
-However, residential tenancy is one area of the law where statute law (passed by Parliament) overides whatever is written in an agreement.
+Many landlords have realised that licence agreements don't have some of the onerous terms in them that tenancy agreements do, particularly relating to ending the agreement.
+They make the mistake of using a licence agreement.

-So the test of whether you have a licence or a tenancy doesn't depend what is written in the contract, but rather how the deal works in practice.
+However, the test of whether you have a licence or a tenancy doesn't depend what is written in the contract, or whether you're letting a room or a whole property, but rather how the deal works in practice.

 - a lodger in your home